knative/docs/docs/bookstore/page-5/deploy-database-service.md

     job.batch/postgresql-job created
     ```

     Wait a moment until all the pods become available and the database migration job is completed.
-If you see some job pods are failing and **having errors, don’t worry**, please wait until at least one job becomes “**Completed**”.
+If you see some job pods are failing and **having errors, don’t worry**, please wait until at least one job becomes "**Completed**".

     ```
     NAME                                  READY   STATUS    RESTARTS   AGE